qgis/QGIS-Website/README.md

-subtitle | Subtitled for the block text-color | Use a CSS colour e.g. white or #FFFFFF background-color | Use a CSS colour e.g. white or #FFFFFF image | Place your images into static/img and then references it like this "/img/some-image.png" link | A URL to more reading etc. Use relative links for pages on this site. link-text | Test to display for the hyperlink.
+subtitle | Subtitled for the block text-color | Use a CSS colour e.g. white or #FFFFFF background-color | Use a CSS colour e.g. white or #FFFFFF image | Place your images into static/img and then references it like this "img/some-image.png". **Note:** Do not include a leading slash in the image path! link | A URL to more reading etc. Use relative links for pages on this site. link-text | Test to display for the hyperlink.